scottoffen/fluenthttpclient/README.md

 ## Using FluentHttpClient?
 We'd Love To Hear About It!

-Few thing are as satisfying as hearing that your open source project is being used and appreciated by others.
+Few things are as satisfying as hearing that your open source project is being used and appreciated by others.
 Jump over to the discussion boards and [share the love](https://github.com/scottoffen/fluenthttpclient/discussions)!